bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Essential-React-Interview-Questions-For-Aspiring-Frontend.md

       return <h1>Hello, {props.name}</h1>;
     }

-This function is a valid React component because it accepts a single "props” (which stands for properties) object argument with data and returns a React element.
-We call such components "function components” because they are literally JavaScript functions.
+This function is a valid React component because it accepts a single "props" (which stands for properties) object argument with data and returns a React element.
+We call such components "function components" because they are literally JavaScript functions.

 You can also use an <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes" class="markup--anchor markup--p-anchor">ES6 class</a> to define a component: